paigekobz/Binary-Search-Tree/README.md

-# Binary-Search-Tree
+# SYDE223: Assignment 3
-Functions to insert and remove data from binary search tree and avl tree
+Follow the instruction in PDF file to finish and submit your assignment.
+Commit your changes and submit on GitLab.